New

 4. Test, measure, and refine

-recruiting marketing is an ongoing process, and to be truly effective, you need to continuously test and optimize your campaigns.
+Recruiting marketing is an ongoing process, and to be truly effective, you need to continuously test and optimize your campaigns.

 Run A/B tests on different content formats, headlines, and calls to action to see what resonates best with your audience.